gtk-rs/lgpl-docs/gtk/vendor.md

 Obtains the frame clock for a widget.
 The frame clock is a global “ticker” that can be used to drive animations and repaints.
-The most common reason to get the frame clock is to call `gdk::FrameClockExt::get_frame_time`, in order to get a time to use for animating.
-For example you might record the start of the animation with an initial value from `gdk::FrameClockExt::get_frame_time`, and then update the animation by calling `gdk::FrameClockExt::get_frame_time` again during each repaint.
+The most common reason to get the frame clock is to call `gdk::FrameClock::get_frame_time`, in order to get a time to use for animating.
+For example you might record the start of the animation with an initial value from `gdk::FrameClock::get_frame_time`, and then update the animation by calling `gdk::FrameClock::get_frame_time` again during each repaint.

-`gdk::FrameClockExt::request_phase` will result in a new frame on the clock, but won’t necessarily repaint any widgets.
+`gdk::FrameClock::request_phase` will result in a new frame on the clock, but won’t necessarily repaint any widgets.
 To repaint a widget, you have to use `WidgetExt::queue_draw` which invalidates the widget (thus scheduling it to receive a draw on the next